xemonix0/Cherry-Doom/README.md

 Most of Cherry Doom's features come from other sources, like other source ports, mods or games.
 The initial implementations for some are **ported from (p.f.)** or **inspired by (i.b.)** said sources.
 These acknowledgements are included in the feature lists below.

-Some settings are labeled as _CFG-only_: they can only be changed by editing `cherry-doom.cfg`.
-For these settings, their CVAR names are provided alongside the _CFG-only_ label as guidance.

 ### General

 - _Mute Inactive Window_ setting [p.f.
 International Doom]